 The student chapter of Engineers Without Borders-USA at Cal Poly, San Luis Obispo was founded in 2005 by a core group of students dedicated to making a global impact.
 Cal Poly’s EWB chapter has successfully implemented projects across the globe, impacting the lives of thousands.
-We are working towards improving sanitation in India, providing clean drinking water in Thailand, and improving overall health in Nicaragua.
+We are working towards improving sanitation in India, providing food storage and safer bridges Thailand, building a public school Nicaragua, and creating a bike powered maize mill in Malawi.
 Our chapter was recently honored as the Premier Student Chapter by EWB-USA, demonstrating the commitment of our members.
 The enthusiasm and passion of our students is not only seen in our successful project history, but also the growth that our organization has realized in the past two years.
 In less than two years, our membership has tripled to a total of over 200 active members who are looking to make a difference in purposeful projects.

 We currently have projects in four countries: Nicaragua, Malawi, Thailand, and India.
 Each project is tailored to the communities needs and we go to great lengths to work with the community to produce sustainable solutions.